 Director of Flight For Life Colorado

-In 1999, Kathy returned to Flight For Life to oversee the day to day operations and in 2004 was tasked with combining the Denver operations with the Colorado Springs operation and adding a 4th helicopter in Pueblo, creating Flight for Life Colorado.
+In 1999, Kathy returned to Flight For Life to oversee the day to day operations and in 2004 she oversaw the expansion of the program to include our Pueblo and Durango bases creating Flight For Life® Colorado.

 Flight For Life Colorado Medical & Flight Operations Teams